 - Ambitious.
 Keep the bar high for each and every student.
 The point of an IEP is to help a student close a gap, so goals should be written to allow them to achieve more in the school year than the average student.
 This is how we close the gap.

-Student and family input for this portion is imperative, especially during the pandemic.
+Student and family input for this portion is imperative.
 Involve them in meetings and discussions prior to writing the goals.

 Step 4: Understand “accommodations” and “modifications,” and decide how to use them